NJ and NY Radon Testing

 A single term test of 2 – 7 days can be used to determine the radon level in your home.
 This is usually done at the time of of the home inspection and should be carried out by a licensed technician.
 The licensed technician should install the test and pick it up.

-All inspectors with Total Home Inspection Services are licensed by the state of New Jersey to perform radon tests.
+All inspectors with Total Home Inspection Services are licensed by the states of New Jersey or New York to perform radon tests.

 Q: How is the test conducted and what are the requirements?

 Normally for a real estate transaction, a charcoal canister is placed in the lowest potential livable level of the home.
 This would include the first floor of a home without a basement, a finished or unfinished basement, but not a crawlspace.
 All windows and doors in the house should have been closed 12 hours prior to the place to the placement of the test and throughout the longevity of the test.
 Doors can be opened for exit and entry, but not left open.
 Please note it is all windows on every level of the home that should be closed, not just those in the basement.
 Air conditioning units can be used if they circulate inside air.
 Attic, window fans and fireplaces should not be used during the test.